-Gallery walls – a display of multiple framed works – have taken over our walls and become a fixture in the modern home.
-A gallery wall can be designed to fit into almost any space in the house, from clustered around the television screen to lining the wall up the stairs and even in the bathroom.
+Wondering how to create a gallery wall - a display of multiple framed works – has become a national obsession.
+Gallery wall ideas are handy to have up your sleeve when decorating because they can be designed to fit into almost any space in the house, from clustered around the television screen to lining the wall up the stairs and even in the bathroom.
 This isn’t just about putting your favourite pictures up next to each other; there’s a knack to curating a gallery wall that works cohesively as one visual piece, with each piece contributing to but not overpowering the final aesthetic.
 From choosing the art and frames to how to hang it and where –there’s a lot to consider before you start hammering.

 1.Start a collection